rd--/blksc3/md/glossary.md

 JavaScript (Wirfs-Brock 2020).
 The language is standardised in the document ECMA-262 and is maintained Ecma's Technical Committee 39.

+## JavaScript Object Notation (Json)

+JavaScript Object Notation (Crockford 2006) is a simple text format for encoding atoms, lists and dictionaries.
+Atoms are either strings, numbers, booleans or nil.
+Json is a subset of JavaScript, a Json value is a JavaScript program representing the value it encodes.

 ## Lambda

 λ (_Lambda_) blocks answer procedure values.